Skip to main content

 Interdisciplinary Research

-The development of safe and beneficial AI requires collaboration between academia and industry across multiple disciplines.
-While high-level ethical principles provide crucial guidance, we recognize the importance of understanding ethical challenges within their specific, local contexts.
+Developing safe and beneficial AI demands collaboration across disciplines and sectors.
+While high-level ethical principles provide essential guidance, we recognize that ethical challenges must be understood within their specific, local contexts.

 Faculty Member